 Hopefully after reading this article, you will have the basic knowledge of smoke testing, sanity testing, retesting and regression testing.
 Like I said at the beginning, it’s ok if you can’t tell the difference among those terms.
 Terminologies are confusing all the time.
 However, by knowing what you do and call it by its right name is how a professional tester should do.

 Like it?
 Don’t like it?
-I would love to hear your thought.
+Share your comments below.